Texas trooper files suit over punishment for Snoop Dogg picture

 Snoop Dogg posted the picture with a caption that read "Me n my deputy dogg."

-After the photo went out, DPS dispatched an agent to Spears to serve him with a copy of his counseling record, which the lawsuit said was meant to show the department's anger.
+After the photo went out, DPS dispatched an agent to Spears to serve him with a copy of his counselling record, which the lawsuit said was meant to show the department's anger.

 The suit contends that Spears' superiors "could not identify any policy, rule, order, or law that he violated, so they just fabricated something."